Title

 The Magna Carta of the Poor is a comprehensive Philippine law that aims to uplift the standard of living and quality of life of disadvantaged sectors through area-based, sectoral, and focused interventions, while emphasizing the importance of government partnership and compliance with international obligations.

-The declared policy of the State is to uplift the standard of living and quality of life of the poor, provide sustained opportunities for growth and development through area-based, sectoral, and focused interventions, and empower poor Filipinos to meet minimum basic needs through government and basic sectors' partnership.
+RA 11291 is the “Magna Carta of the Poor.”
+Its declared policy is to uplift the standard of living and quality of life of the poor through area-based, sectoral, and focused interventions for poverty alleviation, ensuring that every poor Filipino is empowered to meet minimum basic needs through partnership of government and basic sectors, consistent with international obligations to end poverty.

-The fundamental rights include the Right to Adequate Food, Right to Decent Work, Right to Relevant and Quality Education, Right to Adequate Housing, and Right to the Highest Attainable Standard of Health.
+Section 4 enumerates: (a) Right to Adequate Food, (b) Right to Decent Work, (c) Right to Relevant and Quality Education, (d) Right to Adequate Housing, and (e) Right to the Highest Attainable Standard of Health.

 Analyze Cases Smarter, Faster